- What is an external component made of?

 The <ComponentName>.WDO file is a file in TXT format that can be created and modified at any time.
 This file can be created and modified with Notepad, the standard text editor of Windows.

 This file contains the list of external files (data files, text files, etc.) used by the component and that must be supplied and installed with the component.
-These files must be copied into the EXE directory of projects that use the component.
+These files must be copied to the EXE directory of the projects that use the component.